Stuck Inside? How to Stay Motivated During Indoor Workouts

 6. Attend Classes

-It can further throw back the ‘fun’ into your workouts.
+It can further throwback the ‘fun’ into your workouts.
 Sometimes we need a change to find our fitness inspiration.
 We need to mix it up.
-Fitness classes can help you with that.
+Virtual fitness classes can help you with that.

-On a side note, hiring a personal trainer can also help you vary your workout and make it interesting again.
+On a side note, hiring a personal trainer can also help you vary your workout and make it interesting again (and many have turned to virtual means to help improve others’ lives!)
 Try both or one or the other - whatever works for you.

 7. Reward Yourself